Vital-Fernandez/lime/README.rst

 |Repo status| |CI badge| |Documentation Status| |Code cov| |PyPI version| |PyPI downloads| |Code Size| |PyPI license|

 This library provides a set of tools to fit lines in astronomical spectra.
 Its design aims for a user-friendly workflow for both single lines and large data sets.
-The library provides tools for masking, detecting, profile fitting and storing the results. .
-The output measurements are focused on the gas chemical and kinematic analysis.
+The functions can be used for masking data, detecting lines, fitting profiles and storing the results.
+The output measurements support the chemical and kinematic analysis of the observed transitions.

 Please check the `online documentation <https://lime-stable.readthedocs.io/>`_.